Adaptive dynamic programming for nonaffine nonlinear optimal control problem with state constraints: Constrained ADP

-where $\eta$ is the hyper-parameter that trades off the importance between the original objective function and the penalty term, $\alpha_\tau$ is the weight of the $\tau$th state constraint that is calculated by:
+where $\eta$ is the hyper-parameter that trades off the importance between the original objective function and the penalty term, $\alpha_j$ is the weight of the state constraint corresponding to $c_j$, which is calculated by: